-- 1. In order to ensure that questioning is conducted in a constitutional and professional manner, it is essential that persons Interrogated understand their rights and it is made clear that these rights will be respected. - 2.
+- 1. In order to ensure that questioning is conducted in a constitutional and professional manner, members shall ensure that persons Interrogated understand their rights and it is made clear that these rights will be respected. - 2.
 It is generally preferred that a Custodial Interrogation occur in a controlled environment that contains audio/video recording equipment to memorialize the Interrogation.
 Members shall make all reasonable efforts to make an audio and visual recording of all Custodial Interrogations (including advisements and completion of waiver forms) whenever practicable.
 Recording preferences are as follows: - 2.1.
 The preferred method is to record the interview in a controlled environment with audio/video equipment. - 2.2.
-The second preference is to use a higher quality video and audio recording device than the BWC. - 2.3.
+The second preference is to use a video and audio recording device that is of a higher quality than the body-worn camera (BWC). - 2.3.
 Third preference is recording via BWC. - 2.4.
-Fourth preference is to utilize an audio recorder, either one provided by the BPD, or use of the member's Departmental cell phone. - 2.5.
+Fourth preference is to utilize an audio recorder, either one provided by the BPD, or the member's Departmental cell phone. - 2.5.
 In general, a member's BWC should be activated throughout their interactions with a suspect, unless they are in a controlled environment with other audio/video equipment activated.
-In the rare circumstance when a member is with a suspect without any recording, upon the occurrence of an excited utterance by the suspect that prompts the member to desire to ask follow up questions, the member must turn on their BWC or Departmental cell phone's audio recorder prior to asking any follow up questions.
-The member must also document in their written report the circumstances of the excited utterance and the reason why their BWC was not activated.
+In the rare circumstance when a member is with a suspect without any recording, upon the occurrence of an excited utterance by the suspect that prompts the member to desire to ask follow-up questions, the member shall activate their BWC, Departmental audio recorder, or cell phone's audio recorder prior to asking any follow-up questions.
+The member shall also document in their written report the circumstances of the excited utterance and the reason why their BWC was not activated. - 3.
+Under circumstances where none of the above audio recording capabilities are available, the member shall notify their supervisor as soon as practical, either before or after the unrecorded Custodial Interrogation.
+Following that notification, members shall also document in their written report that: - 3.1.
+The Interrogation was not audio recorded; - 3.2.
+When they notified their supervisor; - 3.3.
+The reason why the Interrogation was not audio recorded; - 3.4.
+The efforts taken to obtain audio recording capabilities; and - 3.5.
+The substance of the Interrogation. - 4.
+If encountering a person who displays signs that their ability to understand is impaired by their physical health (including injuries), behavioral health (including suicidal ideation, mental illness, or use of alcohol or other drugs), intellectual or developmental disability, language barriers, deafness/hearing impairment, illiteracy (in the case of a written advisement) or youth, the member shall refer to the section Special Circumstances below, before proceeding with the Explanation and Waiver of Rights.

-- 2.6.
-Under exigent circumstances where none of the above recording capabilities are available, the member must notify their supervisor as soon as practical, either before or after the unrecorded Custodial Interrogation.
-Following that notification, Members must also document in their written report that 1) the Interrogation was not recorded; 2) when they notified their supervisor; 3) the reason why the Interrogation was not recorded; 4) the efforts taken to obtain recording capabilities; and 5) the substance of the Interrogation. - 3.
-If encountering a person who displays signs that their ability to understand is impaired by: a behavioral health or intellectual disability (including use of alcohol or other drug use, suicidal ideation, mental illness, or a developmental disability), language barriers, deafness/hearing impairment, illiteracy (in the case of a written advisement) or youth, refer to the section below entitled Special Circumstances, before proceeding with the Explanation and Waiver of Rights. - 3.1.
-If the member has reason to believe that one of these categories applies, but is uncertain whether it affects the person's ability to understand, the officer should inquire about whether the person is under the influence of any substance, has a mental health disability, developmental disability, language barrier, or physical disability that may affect the person's ability to understand or engage in this process. - 3.2.
-Interrogations of youth must always follow special guidance for youth, regardless of perceived maturity or comprehension of the youth.
+- 4.1.
+If the member has reason to believe that one of these categories applies, but is uncertain whether it impairs the person's ability to understand, the member should inquire about whether the person has been injured, is under the influence of any substance or medication, has not received necessary medications, has a mental health disability, developmental disability, a language barrier, or physical disability that may affect the person's ability to understand or engage in this process. - 4.2.
+Interrogations of youth shall always follow special guidance for youth, regardless of perceived maturity or comprehension of the youth as discussed in Policy 1207, Youth Interrogations.